I-Bouros/ci_course/docs/quickstart.rst

 Quickstart
 ==========

-Having a Quickstart guide is a good idea.
+it's good to have one.